 AI makes insurers more efficient.
 Customers can be contacted and serviced at a higher volume and higher speed, saving insurers money and creating happier customers.
 It can also speed up claims processing by automating decision-making processes and getting customers the money they need.

-7. Reinvent Workers’ Compensation with SaaS Solutions
+7. Reinvent Workers’ Compensation With SaaS Solutions

 With SaaS-based workers’ compensation insurance software, carriers can more easily leverage both machine learning and AI to assess risk in real time and ultimately make more accurate and efficient decisions.
 This enhanced insight also allows insurers to provide more customer-friendly product options, such as pay-as-you-go pricing.